JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 ![Alisons partner out in the field putting the gear to the test!](/images/uploads/weigh-my-rack-002.png "Alisons partner out in the field putting the gear to the test!")

+_Alisons partner out in the field putting the gear to the test!_

 Since going on the road we’ve been across the country multiple times, as north as Nelson, BC, south as Key West, FL, east as Acadia, Maine and West as Vancouver Island, BC ([see the map of our travels](http://web.archive.org/web/20160819194447/http://blog.weighmyrack.com/find-us-on-a-map/)). **We always get pulled back twice a year to Salt Lake City, Utah for the** **[Outdoor Retailer trade show](https://www.outdoorretailer.com/)**  where we get the info on all the new gear coming out, which we use as our main blog content.

 Along the way we’ve had the pleasure of touring [Black Diamond](http://blackdiamondequipment.com/), [Arc’teryx](https://arcteryx.com), [Omega Pacific](http://www.omegapac.com/), [VLine](http://blog.weighmyrack.com/v-line-bouldering-pads-made-in-the-usa/), and more US manufacturers like Misty Mountain, SMC, and Voodoo Bouldering. **Being able to call our business contacts our friends really helps us stay stoked and motivated.**